 We ship climate friendly worldwide with DHL Premium | GoGreen.hereyou will find an overview of the countries and shipping costs.
 If you wish to ship to a country that is not listed, please write us an email before ordering (firstname.lastname@example.org) and tell us the item with the quantity and the delivery address with the country and the corresponding post code.
 We will then inform you at short notice whether we can also ship to the desired country and - if delivery to the desired delivery address is possible - inform you of the shipping costs, as we have to inquire about shipping options and costs in advance.

 As standard, we send as an insured package climate friendly via DHL Premium | GoGreen - even to German packing stations at no extra charge.
 You will receive a shipping confirmation from us with the tracking number for shipment tracking.

 We ship to DHL packing stations nationwide (Germany) at no extra charge.
 Enter your post number as well as the word "Packstation" as the street and the packing station number as the house number.
 It is essential to use the postcode of the packing station.

 Unfortunately, no. We are a pure online shop and currently do not offer this option.

-Please use the tracking number that you received from us by email to check your shipment tracking.
-If you have any questions about your delivery, please contact us here so that we can take care of a smooth transaction.
+Please use the tracking number that you received from us by email to check your DHL shipment tracking.
+If you have any questions about your delivery, please contact ushereso that we can take care of a smooth transaction.

-You will find all information on the statutory right of withdrawal and an optional withdrawal form in our right of withdrawal.
+We accept returns within 30 days.
+All information on the subject and an optional withdrawal form can be found in our Right of withdrawal.